Why Diversity in Clinical Trials is So Important

 For example, Black (or African American) people respond differently from White people to drugs used to treat autoimmune diseases like MS. Local anaesthetic works for a shorter time on people with red hair.
 It’s believed that women are more likely to suffer from some adverse side effects of medications because medicine dosages have historically been based on clinical trials conducted in men.
 Being able to assess how different groups respond to different medicines is key to treating conditions.

 It’s recognised there is a growing need for diversity in clinical trials.
 In the US, the FDA published guidelines in 2020 specifically focused on improving diversity.
-In Europe, the EMA has a guiding Clinical Trial Regulation explicitly requiring justification of any non-representative procedures.
+In Europe, the EMA has a guiding Clinical Trial Regulation explicitly requiring justification of any non-representative procedures1.

 But it’s not just about ethnicity.